Redirect traffic to the apex or www. subdomain

 Make sure you communicate one version of your website

 Redirecting your root domain to your www. subdomain (or the other way around) is a smart thing to do as part of your communication strategy.
 By setting up a redirect, you ensure that only one version of your website URL is communicated to the visitors.
-Whether they type in, for example, www.redirect.pizza or just redirect.pizza.
-This consistency can be a good thing for user experience and brand building.
+Whether they type in www.redirect.pizza or just redirect.pizza.
+This consistency is good for user experience and brand building.

 The benefits of redirecting traffic from a root domain to a www. subdomain